pifroggi/vs_temporalfix/README.md

 The backend used to run the model:
 * `cpu` CPU mode using PyTorch *(very slow)*.
 * `cuda` GPU mode using PyTorch with CUDA support.
 Requires any Nvidia GPU *(fast)*.
+* `directml` GPU mode using vs-mlrt with DirectML support.
+Works on most GPUs, but Windows only *(faster, high vram)*.
 * `tensorrt` GPU mode using vs-mlrt with TensorRT support.
 Requires an Nvidia RTX GPU.
 On the first run, this mode will automatically build an engine, which may take a few minutes.
-Changing strength or input dimensions will trigger rebuilding, but previously build engines are stored *(very fast)*.
+Changing strength or input dimensions will trigger rebuilding, but previously build engines are stored *(very fast, low vram)*.

 __*`tiles`* (optional)__
 A higher amount of tiles will reduce VRAM usage at the cost of speed.